pink-junkjard/hyperfiddle/README.md

 Hypercrud is not really a framework, because it's just pure functions and an interface, you can replace any of the pieces, and provide your own implementation of the I/O interface.

+Warning!
+To achieve the optimal level of performance that this project is designed to achieve, your I/O runtime implementation will need deep coordination with your applications entrypoint code, and other infrastructure like database, nginx, web server, CDN.
+Let's call this infrastructure, your **application engine**.

+    Application engine = I/O runtime implementation + infrastructure to make it fast

+More about this later in this document.

-For hosting your application, you will have a few choices
+At a high level, you will have a few ways to approach your application engine:

 * use <http://hyperfiddle.net/> and don't think about it until later
-* self-host the same infrastructure that hyperfiddle.net uses (e.g. run our docker containers)
+* self-host the same application engine that hyperfiddle.net uses (e.g. run our docker containers)
-* Use our Datomic I/O runtime, but roll your own application, you'll need to code auth, security, infrastructure like a real app obviously
+* Use our I/O runtime but fork our application engine, you'll need to handle things like auth, security, caching
-* Write your own I/O runtime or fork ours, e.g. backed by [DataScript](https://github.com/tonsky/datascript), [Datsync](https://github.com/metasoarous/datsync), [FactUI](https://github.com/arachne-framework/factui)
+* Write your own I/O runtime and application engine, e.g. backed by [DataScript](https://github.com/tonsky/datascript), [Datsync](https://github.com/metasoarous/datsync), [FactUI](https://github.com/arachne-framework/factui)

 ## Status